menandmice/micetro_docs/guides/user-manual/terraform.rst

 .. meta::
-   :description: The Micetro plugin for Terraform
+   :description: With the Micetro plugin for Terraform (via the ``menandmice`` provider), you can automate Micetro operations via Terraform.

    :keywords: Terraform

 .. _terraform: